 How Do I Register My Boat in the State of Georgia?

-In Georgia, you can register a boat both online and by mail, as long as you have the following required documents:
+You can register a boat both online and by mail as long as you have the following required documents:

 How Much Does Boat Registration Cost in the State of Georgia?